Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 The setting at Cinderella’s Royal Table is absolutely its number one draw.
 It doesn’t matter if you’re a small child or an adult, the idea of having dinner inside Cinderella Castle is intriguing.
 That’s why it’s on our list of 30 Magic Kingdom Tips & Secrets as the top character dining experience in the park.

 Reservations are nearly impossible to find unless you book 180 days in advance.
 Even then, be prepared to start your reservation process at 12am midnight on the 180th day before your desired reservation date.
-If you’re unable to get it on that day, continue checking every day leading up to your vacation as one is bound to become available at some point.
+If you’re unable to get it on that day, continue checking every day leading up to your vacation since one is bound to become available at some point.

 Liberty Tree Tavern (9/10)

 If you love Thanksgiving food and are ready for a slightly different Disney dining experience, Liberty Tree Tavern is perfect.
-Even though it’s not your mother’s home-cooked Thanksgiving meal, Liberty Tree’s offerings are great.
+Even though it’s not your mother’s home-cooked Thanksgiving meal, Liberty Tree’s family-style meals are great.
 A meal here is also a fun way to take a break from common Disney themes.

 Adults will like the selection of craft beers and other alcoholic beverages offered here, as well.
-Definitely plan on booking a reservation for this one as walk-up reservations are rarely available even on less busy days.
+Definitely plan on booking a reservation for this one since walk-up reservations are rarely available even on less busy days.
 Online reservations are pretty easy to get leading up to your vacation, though.

 Jungle Navigation Co. serves up the most adventurous meals in Magic Kingdom.
 The selection and unique combinations appeal more to adults than to kids, especially those with more profound palettes.